-An aneurysm is a permanent ballooning in the wall of an artery.
-The pressure of blood passing through can force part of a weakened artery to bulge outward.
+If you get an aneurysm, it means you have a bulge in the wall of an artery.
+It happens when the pressure of blood passing through has forced a weakened part of the artery to balloon outward.

-The most serious threat an aneurysm poses is that it will burst and cause a stroke or life-threatening massive bleeding (hemorrhage).
-If an aneurysm ruptures, the patient must be treated immediately to have a chance of survival.
+The most serious threat of an aneurysm is that it will burst and cause a stroke or massive bleeding, which can be life-threatening.
+A large aneurysm can affect your circulation and lead to blood clots.

 Ventricular aneurysm.
-This is a ballooning out of part of the wall of the heart.
-A previous heart attack most commonly causes ventricular aneurysms.
-In rare cases, severe chest trauma can also cause a ventricular aneurysm.
+This is a bulge in the wall of your heart.
+A previous heart attack is the most common cause.
+In rare cases, a severe chest injury can also lead to it.

 What Causes an Aneurysm?

 Deep wounds and infections can also lead to an aneurysm.
 Or you may be born with weakness in one of your artery walls.